3DCoded/Happy-Hare/Happy-Hare-Parameters.md

 gate_load_retries: 2                    # Number of times MMU will attempt to grab the filament on initial load (max 5)
 gate_parking_distance: 23               # ADVANCED: Parking postion in the gate (distance back from gate endstop/encoder point)
 gate_endstop_to_encoder: 20             # ADVANCED: Distance between gate endstop and encoder (IF both fitted. +ve if encoder after endstop)
+gate_autoload: 1                        # If pre-gate sensor fitted this controls the automatic loading of the gate
 ```

 <br>